babel/website/docs/usage.md

 ./node_modules/.bin/babel src --out-dir lib --presets=@babel/env
 ```

-Without any configuration this preset will include all the es2015, es2016 and es2017 plugins.
+Without any configuration, this preset will include all plugins to support modern JavaScript (ES2015, ES2016, etc.).
 But presets can take options too.
 Rather than passing both cli and preset options from the terminal, let's look at another way of passing options: configuration files.

 ## Configuration

+> There are a few different ways to use configuration files depending on your needs.
+Be sure to read our in-depth guide on how to [configure Babel](configuration.md) for more information.

-You can read more about how to [Configure Babel](configuration.md) next.
-For now we will create a file called `babel.config.js` with this content:
+For now, let's create a file called `babel.config.js` with the following content:

 ```js
 const presets = [